Employer Branding: Definition, Process, Strategy, Measurement and Resources

 The truth is, you can never totally control your employer brand.

-Companies can cultivate and guide their employer brand through messaging, but they cannot totally control it - your brand boils down to what other people think, what people say about you when you're not in the room.
-You can only influence this.
+Companies can cultivate and guide their employer brand through messaging, but they cannot totally control it — your brand boils down to what other people think and what people say about you when you’re not in the room.
+You can only influence this in part, and make sure your message gets in front of candidates.

-For companies thinking about their employer branding strategy, there are a few areas that it's critical to focus on:
+For companies thinking about their employer branding strategy, there are a few areas that are critical to focus on:

 1. Careers site

-The company careers siteis one of the first places that interested candidates go to learn more about your company.
+Your careers site is one of the first places that interested candidates go to learn more about your company.

-You need a site that is easy to navigate and lets people learn more about your company, mission, and jobs.
+You need a site that is easy to navigate and lets people learn more about your company, mission, culture, DE&I initiatives and, of course, your open roles.

-Simply put, it’s why people would want to join your organization.
+Simply put, it’s why people would choose to join your organization over your competitors.

 “I’m surprised how few companies have a really good message that captures the essence of the company’s mission and why working there and being a part of that is exciting.” – Todd Raphael, Editor-in-Chief at ERE